 Current Study: Combined Behavioral and Analgesic Trial for Fibromyalgia (COMBAT-FM)

-The Fibromyalgia Research Program at the University of Washington works to improve the lives of those who live with Fibromyalgia
+The Combined Behavioral and Analgesic Trial for Fibromyalgia studies ways to improve the lives of those who live with Fibromyalgia

 Fibromyalgia (FM) is a chronic widespread pain syndrome.
 The cause is unknown, and there is currently no treatment that cures it.